Where are Office Germs Lurking?

 Perhaps most disturbing of all, the dirtiest places commonly found in offices are often the fridge, coffee machine and microwave handles in communal kitchen areas.
 Studies have found that 91% of break room faucet handles are dirty – a worryingly high percentage for the area you most likely prepare your food in!

-Simply keeping some disinfectant wipes and hand gel on your desk can dramatically decrease your risk of picking up or spreading germs from around the office, and keep you safe during the flu season.
+Simply keeping some disinfectant wipes and hand gel on your desk can dramatically decrease your risk of picking up or spreading germs from around the office, and keep you safe during the flu season but now even more so with COVID 19.
+Shouldn’t you have a professional office cleaning service?
+We cover Sheffield, Rotherham and Barnsley.

 However, to truly know that your office is as hygienic as possible, hiring a professional cleaning services is the only answer.
 Direct Cleaning offer a comprehensive, in-depth service covering all areas of the office, ensuring that any harmful bacteria that may have built up over the day is completely eradicated.